Concordium/concordium.github.io/source/mainnet/net/web3-id/concordia.rst

 In the **Verification** drop-down, you prove ownership of the social media accounts for the verifiable credentials you added to your |bw|.

-The Concordia Social media verifier also helps you check that your verification was completed successfully in the **Check verification** drop-down.
+The Concordia Social media verifier provides links where you check that your verification was completed successfully in the **Check verification** drop-down.

 If you want to remove your verification, click **Remove verification** in the Concordia Social media verifier.